chimrag/sorting-algorithms/README.md

 # Sorting Algorithms in C++

 This repository contains implementations of classic sorting algorithms written in C++.
-These algorithms are fundamental in learning Data Structures & Algorithms (DSA),
+These algorithms are fundamental in learning Data Structures & Algorithms (DSA)
 and are commonly asked in coding interviews and college exams.

 ---